 Industry Surveys provides in-depth financial and business analysis of 52 major U.S. industries, including information about recent developments with forecasts of industry conditions and emerging trends.
 Users can view tables, charts, and graphs of key industry conditions and statistics along with textual analysis and commentary.
 Historical data is archived for 3 years.

-The Statistical Abstract of the United States is a comprehensive summary of statistics on the social, political, and economic organization of the United States.
+The Statistical Abstract of the United States is a comprehensive summary of statistics on the social, political, and economic organization of the US.

 Comprehensive access to statistical information from federal agencies, research organizations, international organizations, commercial publishers and associations.
 Provides abstracts of statistical publications and links to the full-text for selected publications.